NiamhOL/Machine-Learning-and-Statistics-Project-2020/README.md

 1. README file
 2. Tasks.ipynb - Jupyter Notebook containing four tasks, pyhon code and references.
 3. Assessment.pdf - pdf document outlining the tasks
-4  iris.csv - data used in Task 4
+4  Powerproduction.csv - data used in analysis and running the models
 5. Images -  images used in the tasks
 6. Dockerfile
 7. Requirements.txt
+8. Dockerfile
+9. server.py
+10. wind_speed.h5 - wind model
+11. Images included in the project
 ## Overview of Project

 In this project focuses on creating a web service that uses machine learning to make predictions based on the data set powerproduction available on Moodle.
 The goal is to